 Vibrant Library Programming for Children and Teens

 As we work to maintain these great parks and programs, we should focus on achieving the vision developed through the recently completed Master Parks Plan, including the addition of a splash pad, completing our ten-mile bicycle loop, adding passive nature park space and development of a dog park.
 To learn more about the plan, click here.

 In addition to the great programs offered through our parks and library, the city has worked closely with community partners to focus on improving health and wellness with the Be Healthy Initiative.

 Old Town is the heart and soul of Burleson and its revitalization speaks for itself.
-This May we will realize the benefit of years of work, planning and investment with the opening of the Mayor Vera Calvin Plaza.
+We recently realized the benefit of years of work, planning and investment with the opening of the Mayor Vera Calvin Plaza.
 Along with new opportunities to live in Burleson, we should focus on adding new retail, commercial and residential spaces, enhancing walkability and bikeability, and working with our private sector development partners to build multi-use historic style buildings to anchor the Plaza.
 And, yes, we must continue to work to make parking in Old Town more convenient!